by Peter Carlson | Nov 3, 2016 | Listen to Dharma Talks

-Here are the notes prepared for the presentation: THE EQUANIMITY AWAKENING FACTOR
+Here are the notes prepared for this talk: six-pairs-of-wholesome-cetasikas

 This dhamma dialogue continues the exploration of the seven factors of awakening, focused on passadhi, tranquility.
 During the discussion, Peter explained the different categories where tranquility is placed in addition to a factor for awakening.
 It’s function of balancing the awakening factor of energy was emphasized, focused on the peaceful quality of the “flow” of energy through different self-states.